Top Destinations for Stargazing

 A dark sky preserve is an area that enables high astronomical observation.
 Thus, they make ideal destinations for stargazing.
 The Mount John Observatory is surrounded by the Aoraki Mackenzie International Dark Sky Reserve in New Zealand.
 It’s the largest dark sky reserve in the world.
 From the observatory, you can spot the Magellanic Clouds.

-The observatory at Hótel Rangá is touted as the best in Iceland.
+The observatory at Hótel Rangá in southern Iceland is touted as the best in the country.
 The roof of the astronomical observatory rolls off to reveal a spectacular night sky and promises of the Aurora Borealis.
 There are two computerized telescopes mounted on piers, ideal for astrophotography.
 Through them, you can see amazing details on Jupiter, Cassini’s Division in the rings of Saturn, and surface details on Mars.
 It’s open every clear night and includes a guided tour of the night sky by local astronomers.

 The celestial viewing center at Six Senses Con Dao is the first of its kind in southern Vietnam.
 With the help of a Maksutov-Cassegrainian 127mm telescope, Saturn, Venus, Jupiter, and our moon’s surface are on full display.
 Several times a year, celebrity astronomer Dr. Parag Mahajani leads guests in star watching sessions and discussions.
 In his absence, resident astronomer Georges Erhard takes over and delights guests with his celestial knowledge.